OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 Get-User -Filter {RecipientTypeDetails -eq 'UserMailbox’}|Set-CASMailbox -OwaMailboxPolicy OWAOnSendAddinAllUserPolicy
 ```

-### Example 2: Enable on send add-ins for a specific group of usersFor example
+### Example 2: Enable on send add-ins for a specific group of users

 Let's say an administrator only wants to enable an Outlook Web App on send add-in functionality in an environment for Finance users (where the Finance users are in the Finance Department).
 The following are the steps.